google/prediction_framework/README.md

 There’re two main ways of triggering a request:

-*   Trigger the daily scheduler (time triggered or manual)
+*   Trigger the periodic transaction scheduler (time triggered or manual)
 *   Trigger backfilling (see backfilling section)

 ### Backfilling